codetobuild/Crypto-Bot/readme.md

 # CryptoBot
-This is a Discord chat bot which can help you to get latest crypto coins details, prices and show trending coins.
+This is a Discord chat bot which can help you to get the latest crypto coins details, prices and show trending coins.
 It uses public API to fetch data.

 # APIs
 1. [Currency-api](https://github.com/fawazahmed0/currency-api) - Free Currency Exchange Rates API with 150+ Currencies & No Rate Limits